cdebeule/cdebeule.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Postdoctoral Researcher at the University of Pennsylvania under supervision of Prof. Dr. Eugene J. Mele.
+I am a Postdoctoral Researcher at the University of Pennsylvania under supervision of Prof. Eugene Mele.
 My research interests include topological states of matter, quantum geometry, and moiré materials.
 {style="text-align: justify;"}